Trustroots/trustroots/README.md

 There's a script that can generate mock user data.
 It's highly recommended you run this script after installation, that way you'll have something to look at.

 1. Make sure the collections offers and users are empty, in order to avoid duplicate values.
+This is the default on a new install.
 2. Run `node scripts/fillTestData.js 1000 username` _or_ if you use vagrant box, run: `vagrant ssh -c "node /srv/trustroots/scripts/fillTestData.js 1000 username"`.
 That will create 1000 users and hosting offers.
-Username is optional (a-z0-9) and will create user with that username as an admin.
+Username is optional (a-z0-9) and will create a user with that username as an admin.
-3. It'll run a while.
-Mongoose might complain about duplicates - just ignore.
+3. It can take up to 5 minutes.
+Mongoose might complain about duplicates - just ignore these errors.
-4. To see the result, log in with chosen username and password `password`.
+4. To see the result, log in with your chosen username and password `password`.

 ## License